kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_fronius/README.md

 ## Requirements

-First of since this use case use just pipeline extension, it requires one of the yaml configuration files from the 1st use case
+First of all, since this use case is a pipeline extension, it requires one of the yaml configuration files from the 1st use case
 ([fronius_use_case1.yaml](fronius_use_case1.yaml) or [fronius_use_case1b.yaml](fronius_use_case1b.yaml)).

 The input data must be present locally (see [../../../../data_fronius2/input_files](../../../../data_fronius2/input_files)) and their location must be given in the part *input_path* of the yaml configuration.
 The location given in the parts *output_path* and *tmp_path* of the yaml configuration are going to be created on the local disc.

+The output is going to be generated into the location given in the part *output_path* of the yaml configuration.

 ## How to Start